optakt/optakt.github.io/content/knowledge/flare.md

 No two nodes that are intact cannot accept contradictory statements.
 This means that if the node is intact and accepts a statement as true, then the statement cannot be false.

-The set of accepting nodes intersecting all of the node's quorum slices overrules any contradictory votes that the node may have previously cast by proving these contradictory votes could not have been part of a quorum.
+The set of accepting nodes intersecting all the node's quorum slices overrules any contradictory votes that the node may have previously cast by proving these contradictory votes could not have been part of a quorum.
 Finally, when the node is a member of a quorum in which every node accepts `a`, then this node confirms `a`.

 However, there are reasons for which after the statement is accepted from the node, it might not act upon it.